Important details for Medicare Clients

 Medicare charges extra income-related (IRMAA) premiums for Part B and Part D, which are listed in the back of Medicare & You.

 Rx search disclaimer: We may run reports from www.medicare.gov to assist you in making an Rx plan selection.
 These results are not intended to recommend a plan or guarantee coverage of your drugs as stated in the reports.
 We encourage you to call the insurance company to review your particular medications before enrolling.
 Please make a record of your call, the name of who you speak with, and ask whether your medications are on their formulary, and what the co-pays would be for each of them.
 Unfortunately, doing this does not prevent the insurance company from changing their drug formulary or coverage (your costs) mid-year.
 You are not required to do this extra research; we are simply informing you that the information provided on the Medicare website has been noted to be occasionally inaccurate.

 Our commissions are required to be disclosed and are posted on our website at our Commissions Page.

 Medicare does not cover medical services overseas, not even for emergencies.
-Medicare Supplement Plan F has a maximum benefit of $50,000 for medical services outside of the US per lifetime.
+Medicare Supplement Plans F, G & N have a maximum benefit of $50,000 for medical services outside of the US per lifetime.
 Some Medicare Advantage plans have some foreign travel coverage; others do not.
 Medical travel policies are affordable and easy to obtain, and include coverage for medical as well as travel-related risks such as lost luggage.
 Keep this in mind when making your vacation plans!
 I would be happy to help you.
 Also, please see our Travel Plans page for several great options!